 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>RED66 - Latest Comments in An Informal Chat with Second Life Creator Philip Rosedale</title><link>http://cgranier.disqus.com/</link><description>New Media Advice for Old Media Pros</description><language>en</language><lastBuildDate>Fri, 10 Nov 2006 09:17:20 -0000</lastBuildDate><item><title>Re: An Informal Chat with Second Life Creator Philip Rosedale</title><link>http://red66.com/2006/11/an-informal-chat-with-second-life-creator-philip-rosedale/#comment-1475387</link><description>Hunter, thanks for clearing that up.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>RED66 - Latest Comments in An Informal Chat with Second Life Creator Philip Rosedale</title><link>http://cgranier.disqus.com/</link><description>Digital Media Strategy</description><atom:link href="https://cgranier.disqus.com/an_informal_chat_with_second_life_creator_philip_rosedale/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Fri, 10 Nov 2006 09:17:20 -0000</lastBuildDate><item><title>Re: An Informal Chat with Second Life Creator Philip Rosedale</title><link>http://red66.com/2006/11/an-informal-chat-with-second-life-creator-philip-rosedale/#comment-1475387</link><description>&lt;p&gt;Hunter, thanks for clearing that up.
 I've only played Second Life once and wasn't too sure how that worked.
-I remember being given the choice between male/female but did see a few odd characters parading around the SL universe.&lt;br&gt;&lt;br&gt;I guess that with the proper time commitment you can create pretty much anything in SL.&lt;br&gt;&lt;br&gt;I've just downloaded the Mac version of SL, so I'll try to pop back in soon and get my character properly dressed.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Carlos Granier-Phelps</dc:creator><pubDate>Fri, 10 Nov 2006 09:17:20 -0000</pubDate></item><item><title>Re: An Informal Chat with Second Life Creator Philip Rosedale</title><link>http://red66.com/2006/11/an-informal-chat-with-second-life-creator-philip-rosedale/#comment-1475386</link><description>&amp;gt;&amp;gt; you decide whether you want to be male, female or something entirely different, like a bug&lt;br&gt;&lt;br&gt;one clarification - you have to be a man or a woman but can use the Second Life system to essentially turn yourself into other creatures by "dressing up" (uploading new clothes, "skins," attaching different objects to your body).
-The act of becoming a "bug" for example isn't like you select "be a bug" from a menu but more similar to dress-up.
-This actually makes it much cooler because everyone is unique and a true expression of the person piloting the avatar.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">hunter</dc:creator><pubDate>Fri, 10 Nov 2006 01:21:32 -0000</pubDate></item></channel></rss>
+I remember being given the choice between male/female but did see a few odd characters parading around the SL universe.&lt;/p&gt;&lt;p&gt;I guess that with the proper time commitment you can create pretty much anything in SL.&lt;/p&gt;&lt;p&gt;I've just downloaded the Mac version of SL, so I'll try to pop back in soon and get my character properly dressed.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Carlos Granier-Phelps</dc:creator><pubDate>Fri, 10 Nov 2006 09:17:20 -0000</pubDate></item></channel></rss>